Casino Royale (1967 film): Plot

-Sir James Bond 007, a legendary British spy who has been retired for 20 years, is visited by M, the head of British MI6, CIA representative Ransome, KGB representative Smernov, and Deuxième Bureau representative Le Grand.
-The four implore Bond to come out of retirement to deal with SMERSH, who have been eliminating agents, but Bond refuses, as well as chastising M for continuing to use his name for other field agents.
+Legendary British spy Sir James Bond 007, who has been retired for 20 years, is visited by M, the head of British MI6; CIA representative Ransome; KGB representative Smernov; and Deuxième Bureau representative Le Grand.
+They implore Bond to come out of retirement to deal with SMERSH, who have been eliminating their agents.
+Bond refuses, and chastises M for continuing to use his name for other field agents.
 M orders a mortar attack that destroys Bond's estate, but is himself killed in the process.

 Bond returns M's remains (a toupée) to his widow, Lady Fiona McTarry, at M's Scottish estate.
-However, the real Lady Fiona has been replaced by SMERSH's Agent Mimi, and the household replaced with beautiful women in an attempt to destroy the true Bond's "celibate image".
+However, the real Lady Fiona has been replaced by SMERSH's Agent Mimi, and the household replaced with women in an attempt to destroy Bond's "celibate image".
 The women fail to seduce Bond, and Mimi is so impressed that she helps Bond foil the plot against him and joins a convent.
 Back in London, Bond is named head of MI6.

-Bond is told that agents around the world are being killed by SMERSH due to their inability to refuse sex, and also that the "sex maniac" who was given the name "James Bond" when he (Bond) retired has gone to work in television.
-To confuse SMERSH and expose their masterplan, Bond orders that all remaining MI6 agents be codenamed "James Bond 007", and creates a rigorous programme to train male agents to ignore women's advances.
-Moneypenny recruits Cooper, a karate expert, who meets an exotic agent known as the Detainer.
-Bond hires Vesper Lynd, a retired agent turned millionaire, to recruit baccarat expert Evelyn Tremble, whom Bond intends to use to beat SMERSH agent Le Chiffre, who has embezzled SMERSH's money and is desperate to cover up his theft before he is executed.
+Bond is told that agents around the world are being killed by SMERSH due to their inability to refuse sex, and also that the "sex maniac", given the name "James Bond" when the real Bond retired, has gone to work in television.
+To confuse SMERSH and expose their masterplan, Bond orders that all remaining MI6 agents be codenamed "James Bond 007", and creates a programme to train male agents to ignore women's advances.
+Moneypenny recruits Cooper, a karate expert, who completes his training by successfully resisting a British agent known as the Detainer.
+Bond hires Vesper Lynd, a retired agent turned millionaire, to recruit baccarat expert Evelyn Tremble.
+Bond intends to use Tremble to beat SMERSH agent Le Chiffre, who has lost SMERSH funds gambling and is desperate to recover his losses before he is executed.

 Following a clue from Agent Mimi, Bond instructs his estranged daughter, Mata Bond, to travel to West Berlin and infiltrate International Mothers' Help, an au pair service that is actually a SMERSH training centre.
-Mata uncovers a plan to sell compromising photographs of military leaders from the US, USSR, China, and Great Britain at an "art auction", another money-raising scheme from Le Chiffre.
-Mata destroys the photos, leaving baccarat as Le Chiffre's only remaining option.
+Mata uncovers a plan to sell compromising photographs of military leaders from the US, USSR, China, and Great Britain at an "art auction", another of Le Chiffre’s money-raising schemes.
+Mata destroys the photos, leaving baccarat as Le Chiffre's only option.